codeigniter4/CodeIgniter4/contributing/pull_request.md

 ### Keeping your fork up-to-date

 Unlike systems like Subversion, Git can have multiple remotes.
 A remote is the name for the URL of a Git repository.
-By default, your fork will have a remote named "origin", which points to your fork, but you can add another remote named "codeigniter", which points to `git://github.com/codeigniter4/CodeIgniter4.git`.
+By default, your fork will have a remote named "origin", which points to your fork, but you can add another remote named "upstream", which points to `git://github.com/codeigniter4/CodeIgniter4.git`.
 This is a read-only remote, but you can pull from this develop branch to update your own.

 If you are using the command-line, you can do the following to update your fork to the latest changes:

-1. `git remote add codeigniter git://github.com/codeigniter4/CodeIgniter4.git`
+1. `git remote add upstream git://github.com/codeigniter4/CodeIgniter4.git`
+2. `git fetch upstream`
-2. `git pull codeigniter develop`
+3. `git checkout develop`
+4. `git mrege upstream/develop`
-3. `git push origin develop`
+5. `git push origin develop`

 Your fork is now up-to-date.
 This should be done regularly and, at the least, before you submit a pull request.